wirybeaver/wirybeaver.github.io/_posts/2018-10-29-interview-system-design.md

     - Interview
 ---

+### Scale
 Imagine an appplication which reaches out millions of users.
 Request on the server should never fail even if theres is a hardware failure.
-We should have multiple copies of servers in the system.
+Thus we should have multiple copies of servers in the system and redirect requests to available servers.
 We should make sure information in each server is the same.
 This is important because the user should not get contradicting information when their requests is relayed by the load balancer and served on different servers over time.

-Nothing really.
+The difference between cloud and desktop is nothing really.
 Could is a set of computers.
-You pay could solution providers and they give you computation power.
+You pay cloud solution providers and they give you computation power.
 Computation power is nothing but a desktop that they have somewhere and run your algorithm.
 The reason we like to do this is because the configuration and the reliability can be taken care of to a large extent by clouder solution providers.

 Scalability: the ability to handle more requests by adding more resources.